Last updated: 26th March 2014

 Medicals for Work Permits

 All work permits over three months in duration, including work permit renewals, and Permanent Residency and Caymanian Status applications must be accompanied by a completed medical questionnaire which can be downloaded from the government's immigration website.
 Spouses and children over the age of 18 must also submit a completed medical questionnaire.
 Among other things, the medical report will require you to take a blood test and furnish lab reports with HIV and VDRL tests included.
 You will also need a chest x-ray.
 Medical examinations are required on first application and once every three years thereafter.
 Lab tests have to be repeated with each medical exam but chest x-rays are only required once every five years.
 Getting a medical done is a very simple process and can be completed in 30 minutes in Cayman.
 Many doctors' surgeries and independent labs are set up to handle them.
 See the Health & Wellness chapter for businesses who specifically cater for immigration medicals.
 If the medical is done overseas it may need to be translated into English and the translation certified as a true copy of the original.
+Persons providing blood test results from overseas may be required to repeat the tests in the Islands.

 All documents (i.e. the medical and police clearance forms) that are being submitted to the CI Government Immigration Department from a non-English speaking country must first be translated into English and the translated copy notarised.
 Two places locally that can help include: Baraud (Tel: (345) 945 1781 or email firstname.lastname@example.org) and Modern Language Institute (Tel: (345) 943 8254 or email: email@example.com).
 Languages they can translate from including, but not limited to, Spanish, Italian, Portuguese, French, German, Romanian and Chinese.